- What are visitor profiles?

 1. Based on email

-When this option is on, a new link appears on the Welcome screen and reads “Been here before?”.
+When this option is on, a new link appears on the welcome screen and reads “Been here before?”.
 When clicking on it the visitor is asked for their email.
 If the email matches, the corresponding profile will be retrieved and loaded.

 One advantage is that the visitor can retrieve their profile for a fast check-in while protecting their privacy.

-Another advantage of this option is that it gives the choice to the visitor to consent to storing their profile – or not, based on their personal privacy preferences.
+Another advantage of this option is that it gives the choice to the visitor to consent to store their profile – or not, based on their personal privacy preferences.
 This choice can be revoked at any time by the visitor.

 2. Based on 3 letters